 Repair And Rebuild A Broken Icon Cache In Windows 10:- So you install this new update of your favourite game and that’s when you notice that the icon of the game remains the same.
 The new update offers a brand new icon and you are just missing something out on that front.
 Not so cool, as far as a tech enthusiast is considered.
 Of course, digging deep, finding the cause and walking past the problem maker is not new to you, that’s why you are here, aren’t you?
 Well, I can quickly tell you the secret behind this issue.
 In most of the cases, it’s the icon cache that is behind the curtains.
 So, read on, to learn how to tackle this issue on your own with a very few number of steps.

-- Once you are in the Explorer folder, you will be able to see a number of icon cache files.
+STEP 2 – Once you are in the Explorer folder, you will be able to see a number of icon cache files.
 In order to repair a broken icon cache, you need to get all these files deleted.
-But it definitely is not as simple as pressing CTRL+A and hitting Delete key.
-You have to be a bit systematic to achieve the same.
-Don’t worry, we have all the steps neatly stacked up for you.
+Press CTRL+A and hit Delete key for all Iconcache files.

 The star (*) at the end of iconcache ensures that all the files starting with iconcache get deleted.